-- Worldwide, at least 46.8 million people are believed to be living with Alzheimer's disease or other dementias.4 By 2030, if breakthroughs are not discovered, we will see an increase to nearly 74.7 million.5 By 2050, rates could exceed 131.5 million.
+- Worldwide, at least 50 million people are believed to be living with Alzheimer's disease or other dementias.4 According to the United Nations, that is more than the population of Columbia.5 If breakthroughs are not discovered, rates could exceed 152 million by 2050.4

 The overall economic impact is staggering.